 No surprises here – Facebook is the most popular platform in Finland, gaining 2.9 million users.
 Instagram has 1.9 million users, and then we can find Twitter or Snapchat.
 LinkedIn has over 1.2 million registered active users (more than ⅓ of the whole population).

-It’s worth mentioning one incredibly important aspect of activities on social media – their potential.
 Facebook and Instagram have such stable positions that some single growths or falls are not that important – in 2018 they didn’t notice any changes in particular.
 We can observe slow Twitter growth and a quiet Snapchat exit.
 It does not really come as a surprise since Facebook, Instagram and LinkedIn just took over the most important features, simply offering more.
 Examples?
 Stories on IG or numerous filters that are taken directly from Snapchat.
-LinkedIn is the platform that is worth taking into account while considering SEO activities.
+LinkedIn is the platform that is worth taking into account while considering SEO in Finland.

 If you want to check out some more data, I do recommend the presentation called Digital 2019 Finland – we took the above infographics from there, and you can find even more meaningful insights for 2018.

-SEO in Finland – websites that should draw your attention
+SEO in Finland – websites to check out

 Kelkoo is a portal that works similarly to Vertaa.
 It is a comparison site that helps with increasing the reach of your shop online by promoting products to a narrowly defined target audience.
 It’s been online since 1999 and is currently in 22 European countries.